Philadelphia Writing Project

 Supporting Civically Engaged Argument Writing with Primary Sources

-In contrast, our PhilWP team has organized the curriculum collections on this site by topic or issue (e.g., "Road Rules," "Space Junk").
+Our PhilWP team has organized the curriculum collections on this website by topic or issue (e.g., "Road Rules," "Space Junk").
 As we created our resources, we found that organizing them by topic—rather than by skill as is done with C3WP resources—helped us demonstrate how historical primary sources can support civic argument writing.
-This means, though, that our resources may obscure that any instructional unit should ideally be grounded in skills students need to learn that teachers have identified through formative assessment.
+We hope teachers will recognize that our curriculum collection topics can and should be paired with specific argument writing skills that teachers have identified through ongoing formative assessment practices.

 Teachers may use text sets for a variety of purposes to support civic argument writing: